From Vision to Reality: The Story of Beehive Care & Training Group

 Our training portfolio extends beyond the care sector to cover vital areas such as First Aid and Manual Handling across all sectors.
 We also offer specialised training in Customer Care, Team Leader Skills and Mental Health First Aid, recognising the importance of holistic support in today's modern business environment.

-We are incredibly proud to provide an outstanding care service tailored to the unique needs of our local rural community and we are dedicated to making a meaningful difference in the lives of those we care for.
+We are incredibly proud to provide an outstanding care service tailored to the unique needs of our local rural community and we are dedicated to making a meaningful difference in the lives of those we care for.he lives of those we care for.

 Alexandra Nash serves as the dedicated Managing Director at Beehive Care & Training Group, leveraging over two decades of invaluable experience in the health and social care sector.
 Starting her career as a carer, Alexandra's unwavering passion for positively impacting people's lives propelled her into a career devoted to delivering compassionate and effective care.
 With a foundation built on hands on care, Alexandra deeply understands the significance of empathy and meticulous attention to detail in providing exceptional services.